Multi-Resonant-Line Radiative Transfer: Lyman-Alpha Fine Structure and Deuterium Coupling

 where we defined further combinations of individual Voigt profiles

 which are used to make the equations analytically tractable, and are justified by the following frequency change of variables:

 This yields a solution for any general $N$-line V-shaped network:

 where $\mathcal{L}$ is the total luminosity of the source embedded in the medium, $\vartheta_n(\bm{r})$ and $\lambda_n$ are the spatial eigenfunctions and eigenvalues obtained from the diffusion equation depending on the geometry and boundary conditions, and $Q_n$ is a geometrical coupling coefficient defined in Appendix~\ref{ap:analytical solution}.
-The tildes on $\tilde{\bm{r}}$ and $\tilde{x}$ indicate that these coordinates have been transformed into dimensionless rescaled coordinates, i.e. the position normalized to the optical depth and a line-integrated frequency defined and calculated in Appendix~\ref{ap:x tilde change of variables} that greatly simplifies the differential equation.
-When compared with the single line solutions of \citet{LaoSmith2020}, the multi-line solution is simply a linear combination of single-line solutions centered on each line, i.e. a superposition weighted by the relative line strength $\omega_i$ and scaled by $\mu_i$ to account for differences in thermal width.
+The tildes on $\tilde{\bm{r}}$ and $\tilde{x}$ indicate that these coordinates have been transformed into dimensionless rescaled coordinates, i.e. the position normalised to the optical depth and a line-integrated frequency defined and calculated in Appendix~\ref{ap:x tilde change of variables} that greatly simplifies the differential equation.
+When compared with the single line solutions of \citet{LaoSmith2020}, the multi-line solution is simply a linear combination of single-line solutions centred on each line, i.e. a superposition weighted by the relative line strength $\omega_i$ and scaled by $\mu_i$ to account for differences in thermal width.
 This is a gratifyingly simple result, as the complicated coupling between lines can be encapsulated by known results, provided that it is possible to work out the common transformed frequency variable $\tilde{x}$.

-To make these results concrete, we now specialize to commonly assumed geometries and source configurations.
-We consider (\textit{i}) an infinite homogeneous slab of height $Z$ with a symmetric source at the mid-plane, and (\textit{ii}) a uniform sphere of radius $R$ with a central source, both characterized by center-to-edge optical depths of $\tau_0$.
+To make these results concrete, we now specialise to commonly assumed geometries and source configurations.
+We consider (\textit{i}) an infinite homogeneous slab of height $Z$ with a symmetric source at the mid-plane, and (\textit{ii}) a uniform sphere of radius $R$ with a central source, both characterised by centre-to-edge optical depths of $\tau_0$.
 These are the same setups originally considered by \citet{Harrington1973}, \citet{Neufeld1990}, and \citet{Dijkstra2006} for single-line transfer, and therefore provide benchmark cases to understand how the presence of a second line alters classic solutions.